 If you’re struggling with digestive issues in the Fort Worth, TX area you might be wondering if you need to see a digestive health specialist, called a Gastroenterologist (or GI doctor).
 In most cases, my recommendation to those experiencing stomach pain or other digestive symptoms is to see your primary doctor first so they can decide if the cause needs the attention of a GI specialist.
 However, if you’re experiencing chronic ongoing issues like reflux, you should ask to be referred to a Gastroenterologist or contact one directly that participates in your insurance network.

-So, if you find yourself struggling with persistent gut related issues, it isn’t something you should ignore.
+If you find yourself struggling with persistent gut related issues, it isn’t something you should ignore.
 Sometimes, when you have a GI problem, it’s a red flag of a larger health issue that could get worse if left untreated.
 My advice is to not ignore warning signs and instead tackle them head on by seeing a Gastroenterologist.

 To help alleviate some of the uncertainty regarding when to see a specialist for digestive issues, I have created this article discussing the 6 most common or urgent reasons patients see a Gastroenterologist in the Fort Worth, TX area.
 My hope is that this content will help provide additional insight into digestive health issues and perhaps dispel some of the confusion and frustration these conditions can cause.